Bachelors in Health Care Administration in West Virginia

 Working as a Healthcare Administrator in West Virginia

 Medical managers may enjoy a very positive job outlook for years to come.
-Through the year 2022, O*Net expects to see a 23 percent increase in job openings.
-In West Virginia, the average income for a medical manager is $76,400 per year (O*Net, 2013).
+Between 2018 and 2028 job openings in this field are projected to increase by 15 percent.
+In West Virginia, the average income for a medical manager is $111,120 per year.

 Primary health care is a growing part of this industry.
 The West Virginia Department of Health and Human Resources has recently started urging WV residents to find their primary care providers.
 This measure may improve community health as a whole.